MohamedElberawy/realEstate/README.md

-# This code scrape this webpage:(https://realestate.eg/en/for-sale)
+# This code scrapes this webpage:(https://realestate.eg/en/for-sale)